edgedb/edgedb/docs/stdlib/datetime.rst

     the years 1 and 9999.

-    Although many systems support the ISO8601 date/time formatting in theory, practical application of formatting before year 1 and after 9999 tends to be inconsistent.
+    Although many systems support the ISO8601 date/time formatting in theory, practical application of formatting in-between years 1 through 9999 tends to be inconsistent.
 As such, dates outside this range are not reliably portable.